Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +3000

-- Kentucky is 15th-best in the country in terms of its odds to win the national championship (+3000), but only 19th-best, according to computer rankings.
+- Kentucky's national championship odds (+3000) place it 15th-best in college basketball, but according to computer rankings it is only 19th-best.

-- In terms of their national championship odds, the Kentucky Wildcats have experienced the 70th-biggest change this season, falling from +900 at the beginning to +3000.

-- The implied probability of Kentucky winning the national championship, based on its +3000 moneyline odds, is 3.2%.
+- Kentucky has a 3.2% chance of winning the national championship, based on its moneyline odds.

+- The Kansas State Wildcats' national championship odds have improved from +15000 at the beginning of the season to +5000, the 45th-biggest change among all teams.

+- Based on its moneyline odds, Kansas State has a 2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.